 Conclusion

-While the global economy faces a period of sluggish growth and heightened uncertainties due to trade tensions and structural challenges, there are also emerging opportunities in specific sectors that could contribute to economic resilience.
+The global economic outlook 2025 reflects a period of slower growth and increased uncertainty, shaped by trade tensions, structural challenges, and shifting monetary policies.
 Policymakers and investors will need to navigate this complex environment carefully, balancing risk management with the pursuit of growth opportunities.